Brahmin

-Brahmin (/ˈbrɑːmɪn/; ब्राह्मण) is a varna (theoretical social classes) within Hindu society.
+Brahmin (/ˈbrɑːmɪn/; ब्राह्मण) is a varna (social class) within Hindu society.
 The other three varnas are the Kshatriya (rulers and warriors), Vaishya (traders, merchants, and farmers), and Shudra (labourers).
 The traditional occupation of Brahmins is that of priesthood (purohit, pandit, or pujari) at Hindu temples or at socio-religious ceremonies, and the performing of rite of passage rituals, such as solemnising a wedding with hymns and prayers.
+In the Bhagavad Gita, Varna is connected with a person's qualities, conduct and occupation rather than being defined by birth.

 Traditionally, Brahmins are accorded the supreme ritual status of the four social classes, and they also served as spiritual teachers (guru or acharya).
 In practice, Indian texts suggest that some Brahmins historically also became agriculturalists, warriors, traders, and had also held other occupations in the Indian subcontinent.
 Within the jati (caste) system, Brahmins similarly occupy the highest position, though that is complicated by strict stratification even among Brahmins and historical attempts by other castes and sub-castes to challenge Brahminical dominance.